redhat-documentation/vale-at-red-hat/README.md

 This repo helps tech writers at Red Hat get up and running with Vale.
 It serves as the starting point for the Vale Community of Practice at Red Hat.

-## How do you use Vale?
+## What does using Vale look like?

-As a technical writer, you can use Vale as a command-line tool to check your content files for style issues.
-For example:
+As a technical writer, you typically run `vale` on the command-line against a content file:

 ```
 [rdlugyhe@rdlugyhe ~]$ cd openshift-docs/logging/troubleshooting/
 [rdlugyhe@rdlugyhe troubleshooting]$ vale cluster-logging-troubleshooting-for-critical-alerts.adoc
 ```

-The output from the `vale` command output generates a list of suggestions, warnings, and errors based on customizable  of styles and vocabularies.
-For example:
+The command output gives you a list of suggestions, warnings, and errors based on customizable styles and vocabularies.

+Here's what some typical command output looks like (minus colored syntax highlighting- which I can't reproduce here):

 <pre> 238:27   <font color="#CC0000">error</font>       Did you really mean             Vale.Spelling
                       &apos;rebalancing&apos;?